SMcDowall-svg/ask-csv-langchain/README.md

 The repository is based on a tutorial posted on medium by Writers@Tintash.
 Link: https://medium.com/tintash/talking-to-your-csv-using-openai-and-langchain-aff92c4eb7e2

-The free token provided by OpenAI can be unstable and sometimes unusable, rendering it inadequate for this experiment.
+The free token provided by OpenAI can be unstable.
 To circumvent these issues, an Azure resource group was created.
 In this resource group a GPT model was deployed.
 The specification of this model were:

 Type: gpt-4